 If you wonder why you should visit Denmark in spring, here are a few good reasons.

-Nothing says Spring quite like the burst of bright pink of a cherry blossom tree.
-There are many places around Denmark where these effortlessly pretty flowers can be enjoyed.
-Apart from Tivoli, we also recommend the majestic Bispebjerg Kirkegård, when its avenues are transformed by pink cherry blossom branches forming a tunnel over your head.
+Nothing says spring quite like the burst of bright pink of a cherry blossom tree.
+Denmark is a great place to see them.
+One of our top Instagram spots is Bispebjerg Kirkegård in Copenhagen, where avenues are transformed by pink cherry blossom branches forming a tunnel over your head.

 Elsewhere in Copenhagen there is Langelinie Park which has an annual Sakura Festival, and also the Botanical Gardens in the heart of the city.
 Outside Copenhagen, Fredens Torv in Aarhus is another blossom hot-spot.

 Spring in all its glory peaks at Denmark’s largest treetop adventure park.
 Located in the forest of Gisselfeld Abbey, you'll walk through the trees to the top of the award-winning tower which gives a 360° view of the hilly landscape of Zealand, where green leaves and shoots are beginning to surface.

 Camp Adventure's climbing park also offers 10 climbing courses for all levels and ages, allowing you to get really close to nature!
 And if you love the forest so much you don't want to leave, you can also stay in one of its superluxury yurts.

 Our beloved fairytale writer Hans Christian Andersen's birthday is April 2nd, celebrated internationally as Children's Book Day.
 There's no better time to take a trip to his home town, Odense.